Finch23/Day-Planner-/README.md

 <h2>Description</h2>
 <p>The day planner is an HTML document powered by CSS and Jquery to be able to log a users input in each hour and save it.</p>
 <p>This is the perfect planner to log in your hourly tasks</p>
+<p>The background colors of the input boxes are all different for the past, present, and future</p>
 <hr>
 <h2>Link</h2>
 <a href='https://finch23.github.io/Day-Planner-/.'>https://finch23.github.io/Day-Planner-/.</a>